When was the Surface Duo released in the US?

 If you'd like to see the Duo in action for yourself, Microsoft has published a 35-minute deep-dive video, featuring Chief Product Officer Panos Panay.
 This was initially only available to select members of the press, before being released publicly on 13 August.

-We discussed the latest developments in episode 28 of Fast Charge, Tech Advisor's weekly phone show.
-Jump to 22 minutes in the below video to hear our thoughts on the Surface Duo:
+We discussed the Surface Duo in episode 28 of Fast Charge, Tech Advisor's weekly phone show.
+Discussion of the Surface Duo starts at 22 minutes in:

 The same article also hints at Microsoft working on gesture support for the Duo.
 Among those mooted is a double-tap of the pen to take a screenshot.
 The above video also confirms what the same article suggested, with the option to choose between